 10 fruit trees

 Bay Farm is fully accredited by the Association of Independent Schools of New England (AISNE) and the American Montessori Society (AMS).
 This means that AISNE and AMS have done a thorough review of our school to ensure that Bay Farm is a viable, sustainable school consistently delivering on its mission.
-Bay Farm is a member the school of NAIS.
+Bay Farm is a member school of the National Association for Independent Schools (NAIS).

 Diversity & Non-Discrimination

-To truly understand the Bay Farm community, one only needs to observe the respect that permeates the relationships in our school community.
 Modeled by faculty and administrators, by peers and parents, our school is energized by a fundamental belief in the importance of respect.
-Differences in age, culture, economics, learning style and more are celebrated in an environment of respect, and multicultural education offers students a taste of life beyond their family cores.
-Bay Farm is committed to creating an open, diverse community of learners, able to question, value and appreciate the of human experience.
+Bay Farm Montessori Academy does not discriminate on the basis of race, religion, creed, color, ethnicity, national origin, citizenship status, disability, physical challenge, age, sexual orientation, gender identity and expression, weight, or any other characteristic.
+Bay Farm is committed to creating an open, diverse community of learners, able to question, value and appreciate the human experience.

 We are constantly looking for passionate and qualified educators to join our team.
 If you have an interest in Montessori philosophy and would like to learn more about working at Bay Farm, please email email@example.com.